GSA/digitalgov.gov/content/resources/connected-government-act.md

 date: 2018-06-25 9:00:00 -0400
 title: "Connected Government Act"
 summary: "Resources to help your agency comply with the Connected Government Act."
-deck: "As of July of 2018, all new and redesigned agency websites are required to be mobile friendly."
+deck: "As of July of 2018, all new and redesigned agency websites are required to be mobile-friendly."
 featured_image:
   uid: hr2331-connected-govt-act
 topics:
   - product-management
   - mobile
   - policy
+  - mobile-apps
+  - design
+  - user-centered-design

 ---

 The [**Connected Government Act**](https://www.congress.gov/bill/115th-congress/house-bill/2331) (H.R.2331) was signed into law on January 10, 2018, and requires new and redesigned federal agency public websites to be mobile-friendly.
 The [General Services Administration](https://www.gsa.gov/) (GSA) and [Office of Management and Budget](https://www.whitehouse.gov/omb/) (OMB) will submit a report to Congress in 2019 that describes how agencies can implement the law and assess their compliance.